-Pat and Rick drank a lot of beer in ‘our bar’.
-They were frustrated from their research on the elusive phenomenon of consciousness.
-Pat turned to Rick and asked him, "Say Rick, how do you figure out why they haven't been able to catch the elusive creature in 'our bar' so far?"
-And Rick quickly replied, "Hey Pat, Pat, my good friend, the basic question, ‘who is the elusive creature’ is no longer enough for you; Do you have to add an even more difficult question to it?
-Why they haven't been able to catch the elusive creature so far?
+Pat and Rick drank a lot of beer in ‘their bar’.
+They were frustrated by their research into the elusive phenomenon of consciousness.
+Pat turned to Rick and asked him, “Say, Rick, how can we figure out why they haven’t been able to catch the elusive creature in ‘our bar’ so far?”
+And Rick quickly replied, “Hey Pat, my good friend, it seems the basic question, “Who is the elusive creature?”, is no longer enough for you!
+Do you have to introduce an even more difficult question?
+Why haven’t they been able to catch the elusive creature so far?
 Why do you complicate life?
-You know what; you'd better drink another bottle of beer."
+You know what?
+You’d better drink another bottle of beer.”

-Philosophers and researchers have made continuous attempts to develop a theory of mind-body, a theory of consciousness (TC) based on the connection between consciousness (CΨ) and the activity of the neurophysiological processes in the brain, but so far without success (e.g., Gennaro, 2016; Koch, 2018; Rakover, 2018, 2021a; Seth & Bayne, 2022; Van Gulick, 2022.
-See chapter 2).
-For example, Van Gulick (2022) concluded his review on CΨ by stating that it is unlikely that a unified theory of CΨ that explains all the questions regarding CΨ will be developed.
-It should be noted here that the intended TC is not a correlation between two variables – conscious experiences and neurophysiological activity in the brain – but rather a specification of the special mechanism that brings about CΨ.
-One reason for this methodological claim is that a correlation between these two variables cannot function as an appropriate explanation for CΨ; a correlation itself is no more than a phenomenon that needs a theoretical explanation – an empirical observation to be explained.
+As discussed in Chapter 2, philosophers and researchers have made continuous attempts to develop a mind-body theory, or theory of consciousness (TC), based on a connection between consciousness (CΨ) and the neurophysiological processes in the brain, but so far without success (e.g., Gennaro, 2016; Koch, 2018; Rakover, 2018, 2021a; Seth & Bayne, 2022; van Gulick, 2022).
+For example, van Gulick (2022) concluded a review on CΨ by stating that it is unlikely that a unified theory of CΨ will ever be developed.
+It should be noted here that the intended TC is not a correlation between two variables—conscious experiences and neurophysiological activity in the brain—but rather a specification of the special mechanism that brings about CΨ.
+One reason for this methodological claim is that a correlation between these two variables cannot function as an appropriate explanation for CΨ; a correlation is no more than a phenomenon that itself needs a theoretical explanation—an empirical observation to be explained.
 Such an explanation, as mentioned above, has to be based on a mechanism that describes how one variable (brain activity) gives rise to or causally affects the other variable (CΨ) (e.g., Neal & Liebert, 1986; Rakover, 1990).

-The modern mind-body problem (the problem of CΨ) was famously publicized by French philosopher, René Descartes, in the 17th century (see Hatfield, 2018).
-Since the body-mind, the CΨ problem, is yet to be solved, this raises the perplexing question, let’s call it the "unsolved CΨ-problem": Why is it that despite 370 years of research this problem, a solution to it continues to elude philosophers and scientists?
-Why successful TC has not been developed?
+The modern mind-body problem (the problem of CΨ) was originally formulated by French philosopher René Descartes in the 17th century (see Hatfield, 2018).
+Since it is yet to be solved, this raises the perplexing question: Why is it that despite 370 years of research into this problem, a solution continues to elude philosophers and scientists?
+Why has a successful TC not been developed?

-The unsolved CΨ-problem raises the following new question, which will also concerns the present paper: what will happen if science will succeed in developing the TC?
-Will the TC have positive or negative ramifications?
-It can be argued that the scientific developments, which began from the time of Galileo until today, is extremely beneficial and positive: there have been huge improvements in the quality of human life in all areas, such as life expectancy, health, housing, transportation, etc. Of course, one may also raise a counter argument that science has brought great disasters, for example, horrifying means of war, climate damage, etc. Even so, it seems that most people would agree that the blessing of scientific developments outweighs its curse.
-Will we also reach a similar conclusion regarding the possibility that TC will be discovered?
+The “unsolved CΨ-problem”, as I call it, raises yet another question, which concerns the present chapter: What would happen if science succeeded in developing a TC that worked?
+Would this have positive or negative ramifications?
+It can be argued that scientific developments from the time of Galileo until today have been extremely beneficial and positive: There have been huge improvements in the quality of human life in all areas, such as life expectancy, health, housing, transportation, etc. Of course, one may also raise the counter argument that science has brought about great disasters, for example, horrifying acts of war, climate damage, etc. Even so, most people would agree that the blessings of scientific progress outweigh the disadvantages.
+Would the discovery of a successful TC be a blessing or a curse?

-The current chapter will be divided into two main parts.
-In the first part, I will present a brief review of a number of possible explanations for the unsolved CΨ-problem.
-In the second part, I will concentrate on one important possibility that may explain the continuous failure of our problem that is anchored in the measurement problems of CΨ.
+This chapter will be divided into two parts.
+In the first part, I will briefly review possible explanations for the unsolved CΨ-problem.
+In the second part, I will concentrate on one important aspect that may explain the continuous failure of scientists to solve our problem, which is anchored in the problems of measuring CΨ.